Bayanqolu

 Bayanqolu (巴音朝鲁 (Bāyīncháolǔ); born 5 October 1955) is a Chinese politician of Mongol ethnicity.
-He served as the Communist Party Secretary of Jilin Province from 2014 to 2020 and the Governor of Jilin from 2012 to 2014; Bayanqolu was, at the time of his appointment, the only ethnic-minority official serving as a provincial-level Party Secretary.
+He served as the Party Secretary of Jilin from 2014 to 2020 and the Governor of Jilin from 2012 to 2014; Bayanqolu was, at the time of his appointment, the only ethnic-minority official serving as a provincial-level Party Secretary.

 Prior to his posts in Jilin province, Bayanqolu was best known for his seven-year term as the Party Secretary of the coastal city of Ningbo, Zhejiang.
 Bayanqolu was born in Otog Front Banner, Inner Mongolia.
 He attended Inner Mongolia Normal University and University of Jinan, where he obtained a master's degree in economics.
 He rose through the ranks of the Communist Youth League in the 1990s before being transferred to work in Zhejiang as vice governor, then as Ningbo party chief.

 Early career

 Inner Mongolia

 Bayanqolu was born in Otog Front Banner, Inner Mongolia.
 His name is a combination of the Mongolian word bayan (баян, roughly, "wealth"), and the word qolu (чулуу, "stone"); however he is normally called simply "Bayin" in Mandarin by his friends and colleagues.
-He began working in 1976 and joined the Communist Party of China in the same year.
-His involvement with the party began when he was a mere 20 years old.
+He began working in 1976 and joined the Chinese Communist Party (CCP) in the same year.
+His involvement with the CCP began when he was 20 years old.
 From 1980 to 1982 he attended Inner Mongolia Normal University, studying Political Education.
-In 1985 he was appointed mayor of Ejin Horo Banner, and was promoted to Communist Party Secretary of Ejin Horo in 1988.
+In 1985 he was appointed mayor of Ejin Horo Banner, and was promoted to CCP Committee Secretary of Ejin Horo in 1988.